diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The map output file is sitting on the local disk of the machine that ran the map task (note that although map outputs always get written to local disk, reduce outputs may not be).
 The reduce task needs the map output for its particular partition from several map tasks across the cluster.
 The map tasks may finish at different times, so the reduce task starts copying their outputs as soon as each completes.
 This is known as the copy phase of the reduce task.
 The reduce task has a small number of copier threads so that it can fetch map outputs in parallel.
 The default is 5 threads, but this number can be changed by setting the `mapreduce.reduce.shuffle.parallelcopies` property.
 How do reducers know which machines to fetch map output from?
 As map tasks complete successfully, they notify their `application master` using the heartbeat mechanism.
-Therefore, for a given job, the application master knows the mapping between map outputs and hosts.
-A thread in the reducer periodically asks the master for map output hosts until it has retrieved them all.
+Therefore, for a given job, the application master knows the mapping between map outputs and hosts. `A thread in the reducer periodically asks the master for map output hosts` until it has retrieved them all.
 Hosts do not delete map outputs from disk as soon as the first reducer has retrieved them, as the reducer may subsequently fail.
 Instead, they wait until they are told to delete them by the application master, which is after the job has completed.
 Map outputs are copied to the reduce task JVM’s memory if they are small enough (the buffer’s size is controlled by `mapreduce.reduce.shuffle.input.buffer.percent`, which specifies the proportion of the heap to use for this purpose); otherwise, they are copied to disk.
 When the in-memory buffer reaches a threshold size (controlled by `mapreduce.reduce.shuffle.merge.percent`) or reaches a threshold number of map outputs (`mapreduce.reduce.merge.inmem.threshold`), it is merged and spilled to disk.
 If a `combiner` is specified, it will be run during the merge to reduce the amount of data written to disk.
 As the copies accumulate on disk, a background thread merges them into larger, sorted files.
 This saves some time merging later on. `Note that any map outputs that were compressed (by the map task) have to be decompressed in memory in order to perform a merge on them.`
 2. sort phrase
-When all the map outputs have been copied, the reduce task moves into the sort phase (which should properly be called the merge phase, as the sorting was carried out on the map side), which merges the map outputs, maintaining their sort ordering.
+`When all the map outputs have been copied, the reduce task moves into the sort phase` (which should properly be called the merge phase, as the sorting was carried out on the map side), which merges the map outputs, maintaining their sort ordering.
 This is done in rounds.
-For example, if there were 50 map outputs and the merge factor was 10 (the default, controlled by the `mapreduce.task.io.sort.factor` property, just like in the map’s merge), there would be five rounds.
+For example, if there were 50 map outputs and the **merge factor** was 10 (the default, controlled by the `mapreduce.task.io.sort.factor` property, just like in the map’s merge), there would be five rounds.
 Each round would merge 10 files into 1, so at the end there would be 5 intermediate files.
-The number of files merged in each round is actually more subtle than this example suggests.
-The goal is to merge the minimum number of files to get to the merge factor for the final round.
+The number of files merged in each round is actually more subtle than this example suggests. `The goal is to merge the minimum number of files to get to the merge factor for the final round`.
 So if there were 40 files, the merge would not merge 10 files in each of the four rounds to get 4 files.
 Instead, the first round would merge only 4 files, and the subsequent three rounds would merge the full 10 files.
 The 4 merged files and the 6 (as yet unmerged) files make a total of 10 files for the final round.
 The process is illustrated in Figure 7-5.
-Note that this does not change the number of rounds; it’s just an optimization to minimize the amount of data that is written to disk, since `the final round always merges directly into the reduce`.
+Note that this does not change the number of rounds; `it’s just an optimization to minimize the amount of data that is written to disk`, since `the final round always merges directly into the reduce`.
 3. reduce phrase
 Rather than have a final round that merges these five files into a single sorted file, the merge `saves a trip to disk` by directly feeding the reduce function in what is the last phase: the reduce phase.
 This final merge can come from `a mixture of in-memory and on-disk segments`.
 During the reduce phase, the reduce function is invoked for each key in the sorted output. `The output of this phase is written directly to the output filesystem, typically HDFS`.
 In the case of HDFS, because the node manager is also running a datanode, the first block replica will be written to the local disk.